-Adapted from chapter 13 of our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
-The book is available at Kindle here, and is available to read for free here.
+This excerpt has been adapted from Chapter 13 of our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
+The book is available at Kindle here and to read for free here.

 Distortion of the Church’s Image